UCL-ARC/rsd-summerschool/README.md

 This repository contains the course notes as Jupyter notebooks converted into `py:percent` format.
 This allows to edit the files as plain text as well as jupyter notebooks.
 To edit them as jupyter notebooks you'll need to have installed jupytext and open the `ipynb.py` files as notebooks via right-click and select "open with" and "notebook" on the Jupyter file browser.

+> [!CAUTION]
-⚠ Do not run `make` locally on your computer! ⚠
+> Do not run `make` locally on your computer!

-It will produce side effects on your global git configuration (because it will run the scripts from the git chapter)!
+> It will produce side effects on your global git configuration (because it will run the scripts from the git chapter)!
-Instead, follow the instructions below.
+> Instead, follow the instructions below.

 ## Testing it locally